helium/HIP/0085-Hex-Coverage-Limit.md

 Additionally, radio deployers may lose out on awarded coverage points in instances where multiple radios are set up in the same hex.

 ## Rationale and Alternatives:
 An alternative would be allowing radios and hexes to keep earning the defined amount of modeled coverage points as described in HIP 74.

-However, this may prevent or stagnate the network's growth because this method incentivizes placement of radios to minimize overlapping coverage, which is misaligned with expanding urban coverage needs.
+However, this may prevent or stagnate the network's growth because HIP 74 does not incentivize deployment of Hotspots to minimize overlapping coverage.

+A mobile deployer that has a radio in an area that has a lot of coverage from other radio deployers, as a result of this HIP, may either get less (only 75% vs 100%) modeled coverage points, or 0 modeled coverage points if the signal isn't strong enough.
+Although this is may result in less rewards for deployers that have overlapping coverage, this HIP will create a incentive to expand coverage and extend signal in uncovered areas. promoting the growth of the mobile network.

 ## Unresolved Question:
 1. Should MOBILE Mapping Signal Strength be used in combination with Modeled Signal Strength?